-Steve is a graduate of the University of Notre Dame (1995), and Laura is a graduate of Swarthmore College (1995), and the University of Connecticut School of Social Work (1997).
-Steve and Laura are life-long Catholics who have the common hope of living our faith and exploring and promoting justice.
-We understand justice as right relationships with God, among people and with the natural world.
-It is a great blessing to us to be part of Casa Alma!
-We love to talk with and encourage others, especially those raising children, about creating a life path based upon Gospel practices.
-Contact us.
+Prior to founding Casa Alma, Steve (he/him) and Laura (she/her) served as Maryknoll Lay Missioners (class of ’05), and lived in Talca, Chile along with their three children: Emily, Anna and Ella.
+Steve is a graduate of the University of Notre Dame (’95), and Laura is a graduate of Swarthmore College (’95), and the University of Connecticut School of Social Work (’97).
+Steve and Laura have the common hope of living in right relationships with God, among people and with the natural world.